thomasphorton/plugin-frontline-chat-sms-transfer/README.md

 Once you have deployed the function, it is time to deploy the plugin to your Flex instance.

-You need to modify the source file to mention the serverless domain of the function that you deployed previously.
+You need to modify the source file to include the serverless domain of the function that you deployed previously.

-1. In the main directory rename `.env.example`.
+1. In the plugin root directory rename `.env.example`.

     ```bash
     cp .env.example .env